smorfect/Google-Ads-Campaign-Analytics-SQL-PROJECT-/README.md

 ---

 ## 2. Objective
 The goal of this project was to analyze simulated Google Ads data for a Data Analytics Course campaign.

-Focus areas:
+The focus areas are:

 - Profiled dataset for missing values, anomalies, and categorical consistency.
 - Cleaned and standardized campaign, location, device, and keyword fields; flagged quality issues.
 - Enriched dataset by simulating campaigns and redistributing locations for realistic variation.